Parties around WSU’s Greek Row linked to ‘substantial increase’ in COVID-19 cases

 Andrew Thomas, spokesperson for WSU’s Interfraternity Council, said he doesn’t think Greek life students are solely responsible for recent cases, as students outside the system live in the College Hill area as well.

 “Yes, there are Greek students who are not doing what they should be doing,” Thomas said.
-“It’s part of this, but it’s not the whole… I think College Hill in general needs to do a better job.”
+“It’s part of this, but it’s not the whole … I think College Hill in general needs to do a better job.”

 The university warned that students who did not follow the rules could be subject to law enforcement action and university disciplinary proceedings.
 Jenkins announced this week that his department would enforce health measures, with the possibility of fines for those holding parties or failing to disperse.